openframe-org/criteria-set-protocol/schemas/README.md

 - **metadata.name, metadata.description**: The name and description of the tree, respectively.

 - **metadata.documentation** (optional): A link to the documentation for this tree.

+### locales (optional)
+An array of strings, where each string represents an available locale to receive the data in.
+If the locales property is present, a `defaultLocale` **must** be provided.

 ### parameters (optional)
 An object where each property is an individual JSON Schema definition for a specific available parameter.